Equipment Management

 Key Takeaways

-- Equipment renting: Renting equipment is a better alternative when you only need the asset for a short time or when the business is unsure about the asset’s future use.
+• Equipment renting: Renting works best when you only need the asset for a short stretch, or when you're not yet sure how much you'll use it down the road.

-- Equipment leasing: Leasing equipment enables you to borrow equipment for a predetermined period.
-You agree to the terms with the equipment vendor, and once the contract expires, you return the equipment, renew the lease or purchase the equipment.
+• Equipment leasing: A lease lets you borrow equipment for a fixed period.
+You settle the terms with the vendor, and once the contract expires, you return the equipment, renew the lease or buy it outright.

-- Equipment buying: If you intend to use your equipment for more than five years and it retains its value well, you should consider purchasing it with a capital lease or a bank loan.
+• Equipment buying: If you plan to keep the equipment for more than five years and it holds its value, buy it with a capital lease or a bank loan.

 Leasing Equipment

 A lease is a legally binding agreement between two parties with defined terms and conditions.
-The asset’s owner is known as the lessor, while the person who uses it is the lessee.
+The owner of the asset is the lessor; the party using it is the lessee.

 What Is Equipment Leasing?